mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Effective_SQL.md

+## What are different normailization forms?

+1. 1NF: Eliminate Repeating Groups
+   1. Make a separate table for each set of related attributes, and give each table a primary key.
+Each field contains at most one value from its attribute domain.
+2. 2NF: Eliminate Redundant Data
+   1. If an attribute depends on only part of a multi-valued key, remove it to a separate table.
+3. 3NF: Eliminate Columns Not Dependent On Key
+   1. If attributes do not contribute to a description of the key, remove them to a separate table.
+All attributes must be directly dependent on the primary key
+4. BCNF: Boyce-Codd Normal Form
+   1. If there are non-trivial dependencies between candidate key attributes, separate them out into distinct tables.
+5. 4NF: Isolate Independent Multiple Relationships
+   1. No table may contain two or more 1:n or n:m relationships that are not directly related.
+6. 5NF: Isolate Semantically Related Multiple Relationships
+   1. There may be practical constrains on information that justify separating logically related many-to-many relationships.
+7. ONF: Optimal Normal Form
+   1. A model limited to only simple (elemental) facts, as expressed in Object Role Model notation.
+8. DKNF: Domain-Key Normal Form
+   1. A model free from all modification anomalies.
+These normalization guidelines are cumulative.
+For a database to be in 3NF, it must first fulfill all the criteria of a 2NF and 1NF database.

 ## Item-1: Every table should have Primary Key
 * All tables should have a column (or set of columns) designated as a primary key.
   * Prefer single primary key instead of composite-key